DEFRA/epr-backend/CONTRIBUTING.md

 > Docker Compose secrets cannot be accidentally exposed via `process.env`

 > [!IMPORTANT]
-> Secrets also need to be managed on the deployment platform, [see here for next steps](#secrets-and-environment-variables)
+> Secrets also need to be managed on CDP, [see here for next steps](#secrets-and-environment-variables)

 ### ADR tools